matteo-torres/spotify-wrapped/README.md

 ## About

-This project is inspired by the iconic Spotify Wrapped that takes place at the end of each year.
-Instead of waiting for the yearly summary, I will assess my monthly streaming habits, ultimately leading to my end-of-the-year Wrapped summary.
-Monthly results will be posted on my [website](https://matteo-torres.github.io), so be sure to check it out!
+This project is inspired by the iconic Spotify Wrapped, but with a twist: rather than waiting for the annual summary, I'll be analyzing my streaming habits on a monthly basis.
+These monthly insights will build up to my year-end Wrapped, providing a more frequent look at my listening trends.
+The results will be shared on my [website](https://matteo-torres.github.io), so make sure to check it out!

 - Utilizing an API to extract streaming data
 - Developing functions to tidy and organize monthly data